Partner Buyout Financing: 5 Funding Options To Consider

 • April 11, 2022

+Buying a partner is never easy.
+Sometimes the business relationship has soured and both of you just want to end it as soon as possible.
+Buying out your partner’s equity can also put a serious financial strain on you and the business.
+You should also follow the guidelines on the right ways to buy out the business partner.
 Banks are notorious for denying partner buyout financing unless the remaining partner can demonstrate how the business is likely to grow (and thus afford additional debt) after their partner’s departure.
-There are a number of methods for implementing a partner buyout, each with its own pros and cons.
+There are several methods for implementing a partner buyout, each with its pros and cons.

 5 Partner Buyout Financing Options